 Location: Lau Islands.
-See more ways to experience this island group using the 10 Must-Dos in the Lau Islands.
+See more ways to experience this island group using the 15 Best Things to Do in the Lau Islands.

 57. Get Competitive with Beach Volleyball, Golf, Tennis and More at Your Resort

 Most resorts offer free use of sports equipment so you can get competitive when you have a spare couple of hours.
-For example, check out the tennis courts on Castaway Island or Mana Island, play beach volleyball at the Sheraton Resort, or go on a cycling trip at Six Senses Fiji.
-Vomo Island even has its own 9-hole golf course!
+For example, check out the tennis courts on Castaway Island or Mana Island, play beach volleyball at the Sheraton Resort & Spa Tokoriki Island, or go on a cycling trip at Six Senses Fiji.
+VOMO Island even has its own 9-hole golf course!

 Location: All over Fiji but especially in the Mamanuca Islands.
 See more of the 12 Free & Cheap Things to Do in the Mamanuca Islands.